 Appendix removal can be found in a basic hospital policy.
 Below are some policies from Finder partners that cover the treatment.
 All include a 2 month waiting period for new conditions, and 12 months for pre-existing.

 White Lite Hospital

-*price based on a singles policy in NSW.
+* Prices are based on a single female living in Sydney, NSW.

 Is appendicitis covered by Medicare, private health insurance or both?

 Appendicitis is covered by both Medicare and private health insurance.
 Medicare covers 75% of the scheduled fee for an appendectomy as listed in the Medicare Benefits Schedule.
 The remaining 25% of the cost of the surgery can be covered by your private health insurer.

 The good news is that surgical appendix removal is covered by the vast majority of private hospital cover policies.
 This ensures that you can receive cover for the cost of surgical and theatre fees, as well as for any pharmaceuticals you receive while in hospital.
 Depending on the level of cover you have, you will be covered for the cost of accommodation in a private hospital or a private room in a public hospital.